 Where Does Online Teaching Fit In?

-2. Provide students with printable manipulatives so they can each have a set of their own.
+- Provide students with printable manipulatives so they can each have their own set.
 You can grab a FREE set of upper and lower-case printable letters right here:

 During the challenging time of online learning, I added a digital word-building resource to my Teachers Pay Teachers store that students can use in Google Slides!
 You can access that here: